fallwith/resume/james.md

 #### Objective {#objective}

-To fulfill a remote senior software development role with tech leadership, mentoring, and design contribution opportunities on a passionate team that will benefit from my creativity and experience.
-To leverage open source software and development methodologies.
+To fulfill a remote principal/staff engineer role with rich technical leadership, mentoring, and design opportunities on a passionate team that will benefit from my creativity and experience.
+To both leverage and contribute to open source software and help guide the adoption and implementation of related community development best practices.

 ------

 #### Skills {#skills}

-* Ruby, Rust, and Go for development and DevOps
+* Ruby programming since 2004 for development and DevOps automation
 * Back-end / CLI / API work
 * Server-side web application / microservices / serverless development
 * Leadership, training, and mentoring